 - Klamath: The Trees of Mystery attraction has a lot going on.
-It’s got a strong Paul Bunyon vibe with a forest walk, elevated canopy walk, gondola ride and a gift shop that includes a small museum featuring Native American art.
-It costs $20 for adults.
+It’s got a strong Paul Bunyan vibe with a forest walk, elevated canopy walk, gondola ride and a gift shop that includes a small museum featuring Native American art.
+It costs $25 for adults and $13 for kids.

 Day 1: San Francisco to Mendocino

-Routing: North Highway 101 Cloverdale > west Highway 128 to Mendocino
+Routing: North Highway 101 to Cloverdale > west Highway 128 to Mendocino

 Distance & Drive Time: 155 miles, 3.5 hours